*See our updated guide on our docs site: https://docs.ewww.io/article/5-pagespeed-says-my-images-need-more-work

 Images need compressing and resizing

 Once you know how large the browser thinks the image should be, you need to find a way to make your images the right size.
-If these are images from your Media Library, you may be able to fix them with the Simple Image Sizes plugin.
-This lets you generated the appropriate resized versions for plugins (or your theme) to display on your pages.
-Another solution is the Adaptive Images plugin.
-It will run when your page loads and generate the several resized images on demand.
-It also caches them to disk so that it isn’t slowing things down on every page load.
+If these are images from your Media Library, you can try to fix them manually by adding additional thumbs/sizes to your site configuration.
+Another simpler solution is our Easy IO CDN which will run when your page loads and generate the correctly-sized images on demand.
+It also caches them to our CDN servers so that it isn’t slowing things down on every page load.

 This site recommends using lossy compression at level 50.
 My gut reaction to that is ewww (pun intended).
 Level 50 is going to look like crap, unless you’re half-blind.
 The good news is that you can have the best of both worlds.
-You can achieve dramatic results (often beating the claims at WPT), and retain visual clarity by using the lossy JPG setting in EWWW I.O.
-We use the incredible JPEGmini technology to achieve these results, and you can test it out for yourself with some sample images at jpegmini.com if you are hesitant to make the purchase.
+You can achieve dramatic results (often beating the claims at WPT), and retain visual clarity by using the Premium JPG compression in EWWW IO (via the Compress API or Easy IO).

-If you have any further questions or comments, feel free to leave them below, and I’ll update this post accordingly.
-Happy Optimizing!
+If you have any further questions or comments, feel free to let us know, and I’ll update this post accordingly.